zblox164/Scrypt/docs/Controllers.md

 return TestController
 ```

-:::info
+:::danger
+Modules cannot yield while being initially loaded.
+This means you cannot have global variables with `WaitForChild` or anything that will yield the current thread.

-If you need to access the Scrypt framework in a controller, shared module, or service, you do not need to wait for the framework to load.
-Doing so will cause issues.
+This also means that if you need to access the Scrypt framework in a service, shared module, or controller, you should not need to wait for the framework to load.
 :::

-To access the controller, in a separate `LocalScript`, simply reference the controller through the `Scrypt.Controllers` property:
+To access the controller, in a separate `LocalScript`, simply run the `GetController` function with the name of the controller passed as an argument:
 ```lua
 --!strict
 --@client